 We respect the sensory needs of children, providing lots of stimulation for little ones who crave being busy and quiet spaces for little ones who prefer to spend time with their own thoughts.

 Inclusivity: Parents with children who may have sensory processing challenges, possible neurodivergence or disabilities are welcome to get in touch to discuss if we can meet their child’s needs.
-We believe that all children deserve to be outside.
+All children deserve to be outside!

 Potty Training: I welcome children in nappies and out of nappies.
 I carry travel potties with us everywhere we go.
 I ask that parents are clear with pottying/potty training instructions so that I can set up a toileting schedule that is consistent with the home environment.